 The School of Law and the Eugene Stetson School of Business and Economics of Mercer University offer a joint program of study that permits both the Juris Doctor and the Master of Business Administration degrees to be earned in as few as three years.
 Any applicant to the program must indicate on the application to the Law School his/her intent to also apply to the School of Business and Economics.
-Both units will share the information in the application, including required standardized test scores (LSAT and GMAT).
+Both units will share the information in the application, including required standardized test scores (LSAT).
 The applicant must be admitted separately by each school.
 Additional tuition must be paid to the Business School for courses that are required for the MBA degree.

 For detailed information on the joint JD/MBA Program, contact the Admissions Office of the Law School at 478-301-2605 or the School of Business at 478-301-2835.

 Mercer offers a Certificate in Advanced Legal Writing, Research and Drafting to students who take selected writing, research and drafting courses in addition to the required courses and successfully complete several additional requirements.
 Space in the certificate program is limited.